-So then I searched on the word “help.”
-This is where I found pictures I needed for leadership.
 Leadership isn’t about being the rich and beautiful in my book.
 Leadership is about painting the vision that is achievable by the people you need; and convincing them you will help them achieve the vision.

 Being a manager is hard, you get disappointed by people that don’t say what they mean or don’t do what they commit to do doing.
 Sometimes people leave the company and leave you holding the bag.
 Sometimes people are not who they pretend to be and can damage the team.

 Being a manager is hard enough already, let’s make sure they understand the real meaning of leadership and it will help them achieve and make life a lot easier for everybody.